 Use of Metronidazole or Tinidazole During Pregnancy and Breastfeeding

 Metronidazole should be avoided during the 1st trimester of pregnancy because birth defects are possible.
-(See also Drug Use During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more .)
+(See also Drug Use During Pregnancy Safety of Medications During Pregnancy During pregnancy, women may need to take medications to treat new or existing health conditions.
+Also, certain vitamins are recommended during pregnancy.
+Before taking any medication (including... read more .)

 There are limited data on the use of tinidazole during pregnancy.
 However, because animal studies suggest a moderate risk of harmful effects on the fetus, pregnant women should avoid tinidazole during pregnancy.

 Women who are breastfeeding should not take metronidazole.
 Women should not breastfeed for 72 hours after a single dose of tinidazole.
-(See also Drug Use During Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more .)
+(See also Drug Use During Breastfeeding Medication and Substance Use During Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more .)